Garvit-Ag/ASL-real-time-detection/README.md

-My Name is Harsh Singh
+My Name is Garvit Agarwal
 In this project I used Machine Learning to create a Real Time American Sign Language Detector

 1) TrainYourModel